 The Portfolio is subject to manager risk, which is the chance that poor security selection will cause the Portfolio to underperform relevant benchmarks or other funds with a similar investment objective.
-In addition, significant investment in the communication sector subjects the Portfolio to proportionately higher exposure to the risks of this sector.
+In addition, significant investments in the financial and industrial sectors subject the Portfolio to proportionately higher exposure to the risks of these sectors.